USD to DKK mid-rate = 6.5927

 - Review up-to-date Currency News and Forecasts for both the and currencies, if available.

-Currency News, Research and Forecasts for United States Dollar and Danish Krone
+Currency news and forecasts for United States Dollar and Danish Krone

 So it follows that if you are determining the best time to transact, in this case the USD vs DKK, you should pay attention to both United States Dollar and Danish Krone news and forecasts.